guardian/modern-js-workshop/lessons/babel.md

 - We now have babel installed but we need to tell it the syntax we're using that we want to transpile
 - Babel transpiles *nothing* by default but instead uses plugins, we tell babel what to transpile by installing and specifying those plugins.
 - Babel, like a lot of javascript tooling, uses an "rc file" in the project root - by default this is `.babelrc` - for setting configuation
-  - You can pass arguments to babel through the command line, or the Node API but having them specified in an rc file, project-wide means less repetition if you're have other libraries in your project that use babel and you want the same setup (e.g. `babel-jest` or `webpack`)
+  - You can pass arguments to babel through the command line, or the Node API but having them specified in an rc file, project-wide means less repetition if you have other libraries in your project that use babel and you want the same setup (e.g. `babel-jest` or `webpack`)
 - For now we'll just need a file that tells babel what plugins we're using in a json format - the biggest use case for a `.babelrc` file:
 ```json
 {